Altar ElementsDay of the Dead in Sonora

 7. Cirios and Velas.
 These two types of candles each have their own meaning.
 The basic, unadorned parafin Cirio symbolizes the soul being alone, and are typically placed in a cross representing the cardinal points.
 Velas, which are typically in a glass container adorned with the image of a saint, serve as a guide to light the deceased’s way in the ascension of the spirit.

 9. Sugar skulls.
-As an example of the enlacing of pre-Hispanic and Christian elements that combine to define this tradition, the sugar skulls symbolize Miquiztli, the God of death, as well as representing the victory of the Trinity.
+As an example of the enlacing of pre-Hispanic and Christian elements that combine to define this tradition, the small sugar skulls symbolize Miquiztli, the God of death, as well as representing the victory of the Trinity.
 Sugar skulls typically have the name on the deceased on their forehead, are one of the most common items placed on the altars or offerings.

 10. A Wooden Cross.
 The display of the Christian cross symbolizes the forgiveness of any remaining sins of the deceased.